Register now for the South Boston 2023-2024 Fall/Winter Season

 Season & Cost

 Due to operating months at this rink, we are only able to offer a fall/winter season annually.

 50% off a stock or custom Mando Hockey stick

 9PM and 10PM

-* For those choosing Home-and-Home Scheduling or Regional Scheduling play more teams and access expanded playoffs.
+* Those choosing Regional Scheduling play more teams and access expanded playoffs.